MI-AFP/tutorials/tutorials/08_webapp.md

 Surprisingly easy, right?!

+### Templating

+Writing HTML fragments as strings and compose them together can be fairly bothersome.
+For that purpose, there are libraries for templating known from other languages and frameworks as well.

 #### Blaze templates

 One of the well-known and widely used solution for HTML templates is [Blaze HTML](https://hackage.haskell.org/package/blaze-html).
 It is "a blazingly fast HTML combinator library for the Haskell programming language".
 A huge advantage of Blaze is that you write HTML via HTML-like lightweight DSL in Haskell with the great type system.
 Blaze and Haskell won't allow you to make a non-sense HTML, although it does not check a full conformity, of course.